right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 The second line represents her resistance to you.
 The way she feels about you makes her decide whether to open her doors to you or shut you down.
 As you progress on the model within the first few minutes of the interaction, her resistance will plummet.
 As you near sex, her fears of male abandonment and pregnancy will cause a huge spike in her resistance and sexual arousal.
 It is inside of every woman you'll ever meet.
 The only thing that will vary is the intensity.

 The third line on the model represents your social status in relation to hers.
 Notice as you approach that your value is significantly lower than hers.
 She's already put you into the chump basket just because you are approaching her.
-As you enforce your role as the pack leader, your value will continue to a point above hers and level off with hers during the connection-building phase of the 5-2-6 method.
+As you enforce your role as the pack leader, your value will continue to a point above hers and level off with hers during the connection-building phase of the 5-2-6 method.The fourth line represents your openly displayed attraction to her.

----

-# CHASE HUGHES

-The fourth line represents your openly displayed attraction to her.
 Even if she's gorgeous and her arouses you, she and her friends can never know until you've reached the W-illingness phase.
 You'll notice the line leveling off in the interaction phase, and then making a sharp drop before sex.
 This drop compensates and helps alleviate her fears and concerns that surround the act of sex.
 You'll learn to display nonsexual interest in her and show her that you are more comfortable than she is about not having sex at all.
 The line goes right back up and is in cooperation with the other lines on the model.
 As it climbs, her resistance goes back down and her attraction to you starts climbing with it.

 The next line you'll notice is the steadily increasing line starting at the bottom.
 This represents the escalation of physical touch with a woman.
 If you've been talking to her for an hour and you haven't made physical contact yet, she will feel uncomfortable because she has not grown comfortable with the thought of openly and outwardly touching you and being relaxed while in contact with your body.

-When you first meet, you should shake hands, thumb wrestle etc. to build her comfort levels about be-
+When you first meet, you should shake hands, thumb wrestle etc. to build her comfort levels about be-ing touched by you.

----

-# THE PASSPORT

-ing touched by you.
 As the process progresses, the amount and intimacy of touch will gradually increase.
 Each step in the method is followed by examples of touching and physical contact that can and should be used within that step.
 Remember to keep talking while you hold her hand to distract her from objecting, and to ALWAYS break contact before she does.
 If you sense she might object, remove your hand immediately BEFORE she says anything.
 Just doing this simple thing can build a whole lot of trust with her.

 My personal favorite line to look at is the last line.
 It makes a very sharp turn upward at the beginning of the interaction.
 This shows her attraction development throughout an interaction.
 As you approach, it's at rock bottom; she's thinking about getting rid of you until you open your mouth.
 As you do, the line begins a dramatic and obvious climb upward and continues to gradually rise throughout the interaction.
 The rapid drop represents her fears before sex.